johncarl81/transfuse/documentation.md

 Parcels are useful when passing data between Android components.
 Therefore, when using the IntentFactory, Transfuse will automatically detect if a class is annotated with @Parcel and wrap it with the appropriate Parcelable implementation.

 <hr/>
-#### Injector
+#### @Factory

 There may be a need to build a dependency graph of a given type outside of a Transfuse dependency graph.
-To solve this, Transfuse offers the capability to define an Injector.
-To define an Injector, simply define an interface, including methods that return the type of the values users require built and annotate it with @Injector.
+To solve this, Transfuse offers the capability to define a Factory.
+To define an Factory, simply define an interface, including methods that return the type of the values users require built and annotate it with @Factory.
 Transfuse will read the interface and implement the appropriate injections.

 For instance, the following interface returns an Example type:

 {% highlight java %}
-@Injector
+@Factory
-public interface TransfuseInjector{
+public interface TransfuseFactory{
     Example getExample();
 }
 {% endhighlight %}

-To use it, inject the Injector or reference the built Injector directly:
+To use it, inject the Factory or reference the built Factory directly:

 {% highlight java %}
 public class ExampleUsage{

-    @Inject TransfuseInjector injector;
+    @Inject TransfuseFactory factory;

     public void use(){
-        Example example = injector.getExample();
+        Example example = factory.getExample();
     }

     public void staticUsage(){
-        Example example = Injectors.get(TransfuseInjector.class).getExample();
+        Example example = Factories.get(TransfuseFactory.class).getExample();
     }
 }
 {% endhighlight %}

-Injectors may also be used as a factory with input parameters.
+Factories may also be used as a factory with input parameters.
 This is analagous to Guice's Asssisted Injecton capability.
 If multiple inputs of the same type exsit, binding annotations can be used to concretely map parameters.

 {% highlight java %}
-@Injector
+@Factory
-public interface AssistedInjector {
+public interface AssistedFactory {
     AssistedTarget buildTarget(AssistedDependency dependency);
     AssistedDoubleTarget buildTarget(@Named("one") AssistedDependency dependencyOne,
                                       @Named("two") AssistedDependency dependencyTwo);